simone04/TelegramVLCStreamer/README.md

 A Python script to stream videos from Telegram directly to VLC using [Telethon](https://docs.telethon.dev/en/stable/).

-If you see a lot of errors is completely normal (maybe)
+If you see a lot of errors is completely normal (there is no error handling, but it works so i will not touch it)

 ## Features
 - Stream Telegram videos to VLC without downloading the entire file first